Stairbox Privacy Notice

 - give us some feedback.

-- Technical Data from analytics providers such as Google based outside the EU
+- Technical Data from analytics providers and search information providers such as Google who may be inside OR outside the EU; or

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Braintree based inside the EEA.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services based inside OR outside the EU; or/li>

 When we refer to legitimate interests, we mean the interest of our business in conducting and managing our business to enable us to give you the best service/product.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).